wavefrontHQ/help/onboarding/welcome.md

 <div class="row">
 <div class="col-sm-12 col-md-6">
 <p>First, have a look at how Wavefront works.
-The Wavefront platform consists of the Wavefront service and the Wavefront proxy.</p>
+Wavefront consists of the Wavefront service and the Wavefront proxy.</p>

 <img src="images/wavefront_architecture.png" alt="Wavefront architecture" style="display:block;width:350px;margin:10px auto;"></img>

-<p>For most metrics, an agent collects the metrics and pushes them to the Wavefront proxy.
-The proxy runs within your infrastructure and forwards collected metrics to the Wavefront service.
-The proxy provides authentication, flow control metrics preprocessing, and more.</p>
+<p>For most hosts, applications, and services, an agent collects metrics and pushes them to a Wavefront proxy running within your infrastructure.
+The proxy forwards collected metrics to the Wavefront service at the same time providing authentication, flow control, metrics preprocessing, and more.</p>

-<p>For Amazon Web Services, metrics are pulled directly from service by the Wavefront service.
-Wavefront can get metrics from CloudWatch and CloudTrail and directly from AWS services such as EC2, SQS, and Redshift.</p>
+<p>Amazon Web Services metrics are pulled directly by the Wavefront service.
+Wavefront can get metrics from CloudWatch and CloudTrail and from AWS services such as EC2, SQS, and Redshift.</p>
 </div>
 <div class="col-sm-12 col-md-6">
 <div class="well">